Porridge (film): Production

 Unlike the television episodes, the film is not a BBC production and although there is a line that mentions the escape unfolding on the BBC, there are no references to the corporation on the DVD release (2003).
 Instead, the DVD was produced by ITV Studios.
-In order for the rights to be granted to ITC Entertainment for the production, an agreement was reached that the BBC would have the initial television rights to the movie.
+In order for the rights to be granted to ITC Entertainment for the production, an agreement was reached that the BBC would have the initial television rights to the film.
 It made its TV premiere on BBC1 on New Year's Eve 1982.

 The budget for the film was £250,000 and it was backed by Lew Grade's company ITC Entertainment.
 It was shot mainly on location at Chelmsford Prison, Essex, which was unoccupied at the time because it was being refurbished after a fire in one of the wings.
 The escape sequence was filmed in Buckinghamshire and Boxley, Kent.
 There is also a brief shot of the gates of Maidstone Prison.
 Sets were constructed for some cell and kitchen scenes.

 Most of the filming took place in freezing conditions in January 1979.
 The resulting delays to the filming schedule meant that the part written for Tony Osoba had to be reduced because he had a commitment to appear in Charles Endell Esquire and his lines were given to other actors.